osuchanglab/VTworkshop/Microbial_Genomics/Readme.md

 ./run_get_homologues.sh
 ```
  final ortholog clusters are in ./genomes_homologues/genomes_nucl_OMCL/
  pangenome matrixes and analyses are in the same folder (start with pangenome_matrix...)
  ### Percentage of conserved proteins (POCP)
  get_homologues produces POCP output (-P option)
- file is ./genomes_homologues/   .POCP
+ This file is ./genomes_homologues/AfaC58_dmd_f0_0taxa_algOMCL_e0_POCP.tab
+ The file name will differ depending on your reference genome name and whether you use blast or diamond (dmd).
- alternatively run autoPOCP
+ Alternatively run autoPOCP to calculate POCP on its own.
 # Phylogenetic trees

 ## MLSA phylogeny